10 Practical Small Home Entrance Design Tricks

 • For shoes, bags and seating.

 • Zone 3.
-Once your fully inside
+Once you’re fully inside

 • Decor like a mirror, entryway table decor and personal items